Cemetery Prices

 If you do not produce at least one of these forms, Council cannot permit a burial.

-Funeral directors must advise the Cemetery Administrators of the accurate size and weight of the coffin or casket before the opening of the grave.
+Funeral directors must advise the Cemetery Administrator of the accurate size and weight of the coffin or casket before the opening of the grave.

 Only persons authorised in writing by the Council shall be permitted to open or prepare any grave for an interment.